Get a FREE Car Check

 How much do you get for scrapping a car in the UK?

 If you’re considering scrapping a vehicle in the UK, you must know how much you get for scrapping a car.
 The price of scrap vehicles varies greatly and depends on the car, age and condition.
-Average payments for scrapped cars range from £150 to £300.
+As of 2026, average payments for scrapped cars typically range from £150 to £400, depending on the vehicle’s condition, weight, and current scrap metal prices.
 However, a number of determining factors might determine how much you get.

 Scrap sellers frequently make sweeping statements that turn out to be false.
 Sadly, this sector in the UK is still primarily unorganized.
 That’s why it’s essential to do your homework and find out what your valuation could be.